DylanLawless/DylanLawless.github.io/_topic/immunology/RAG_predict.md

 # Introduction

-Costs associated with genomic investigations continue to reduce {% cite payne2018cost%} while the richness of data generated increases.
+Costs associated with genomic investigations continue to reduce [payne2018cost] while the richness of data generated increases.
-Globally, the adoption of wide scale genome sequencing implies that all new-born infants may receive screening for pathogenic genetic variants in an asymptomatic stage, pre-emptively  {% cite kwan2014newborn%}.
+Globally, the adoption of wide scale genome sequencing implies that all new-born infants may receive screening for pathogenic genetic variants in an asymptomatic stage, pre-emptively  [kwan2014newborn].
 The one dimensionality of individual genomes is now being expanded by the possibility of massive parallel sequencing for somatic variant analysis and by single-cell or lineage-specific genotyping; culminating in a genotype spectrum.
-In whole blood, virtually every nucleotide position may be mutated across $$10^5$$ cells
+In whole blood, virtually every nucleotide position may be mutated across $$10^5$$ cells [Liggett208066].
-{% cite Liggett208066%}.
-Mapping one’s genotype across multiple cell types and at several periods during a person’s life may soon be feasible
+Mapping one’s genotype across multiple cell types and at several periods during a person’s life may soon be feasible [clark2018scnmt].
-{% cite clark2018scnmt%}.
 Such genotype snapshots might allow for prediction and tracking of somatic, epigenetic, and transcriptomic profiling.

 The predictive value of genomic screening highly depends on the computation tools used for data analysis and its correlation with functional assays or prior clinical experience.